ichi-h/weighted_rand/README.md

 use weighted_rand::builder::*;

 fn main() {
-    // Coins with a 5% higher probability of heads than tails let cheating_coin = ["Heads!", "Tails!"];
+    // Coin with a 5% higher probability of heads than tails let cheating_coin = ["Heads!", "Tails!"];
     let index_weights = vec![0.55, 0.45];